PANDA’s Community Champions program began in 2016 and brings people with lived experience together to help us advocate for perinatal mental health.

 We encourage applications from people of culturally and linguistically diverse backgrounds, people of Aboriginal and Torres Strait Islander descent, Dads, young parents, people with disabilities, people who identify as LGBTQIA+, and people in rural and remote communities.

-If you require specific support to apply for this position, please contact info@panda.org.au.
+If you require specific support to apply for this position or have any questions, please contact info@panda.org.au.